 It is the number one exporter of agricultural products in Europe.

 The humid climate and fertile flat land of the Netherlands make it perfect for agriculture.
 The Dutch farmers have also been doing it for many centuries and became really good at it.

 There are no mines in the Netherlands from which raw materials can be extracted, for example, for the metal industry.

 The majority of the raw materials used in the Dutch industries are imported.
 But what makes the industrial sector of the Netherlands so great is that the Dutch have a lot of knowledge about how to make things.

 With companies like Philips, is the Netherlands home to giants of the tech and electronic industry.
 But also some of the biggest chemical-industry companies like AkzoNobel are housed in the Netherlands.

 These big companies bring in a lot of money to the Dutch economy and create many job opportunities for people in the Netherlands.
 All of this contributes enormously to the prosperity of the Netherlands in general.

 The nation has large investments in the sectors of medicine, technology, education, green energy, novel agricultural tools, and products.

-The Dutch investments on what really matters are the driving force of its economy.
+The Dutch investments in what really matters are the driving force of its economy.
 In the future too, their smart investments will keep the Netherlands ahead of other nations.

 Eindhoven, a Dutch city, is part of the area which is considered one of the most promising and innovative places in Europe.
 No wonder that the well-known Dutch technology company Philips also comes from Eindhoven.

 As a result, the Netherlands remains at the top in terms of knowledge and therefore manages to bring a lot of trade and money to the Netherlands.
 Which of course creates more employment.

 From an early age, the spirit of entrepreneurship is instilled in the Dutch.
-The Netherlands is so rich because of this entrepreneurial spirit of the Dutch people.
+The Netherlands is so rich because of the entrepreneurial spirit of the Dutch people.

 Few of the best universities in the world are found in the Netherlands.
 The world-class well-rounded education offered by the Netherlands produces highly skilled individuals.